 Another reason why you may not enjoy games anymore is that you may have hidden guilt from playing video games.
 While this assertion sounds harsh, the reality of it is much more understandable.
 As people grow older, they tend to become busier and have less time for the pleasures that are afforded to children and teenagers.
 When they do find the time to play games though, they may feel bad about playing it.
 This is a result of a major fact of life – time is precious.
 Some may think that they aren’t being productive when they play video games and so they naturally incline to spend less time with them.
 This is a process that is so subtle people don’t even realise they’re doing it, but it is a major factor in why people don’t enjoy games anymore.

 The key to overcoming these mindsets are, fortunately, clear.
 If you are guilty of viewing games as unproductive, it could prove useful to think of them as legitimate ways of relaxing and relieving stress.
+For example, you can take tumbling classes and let go of the stress.
 This is as vital as being productive in any lifestyle.
-However, for those that are no longer stimulated by gaming, they should opt to either reduce the amount they game or venture into vastly different genres compared to the games they normally play.
+However, for those that are no longer stimulated by gaming, they should opt to either reduce the amount they game or try strategy games on this website.
 This helps the brain reboot and eventually start to become stimulated by gaming once more.